slin96/master-thesis/README.md

 ## Reviewed (and relevant)

-This is an overview file of related Work in the domain of ML Model Managemnt
+This is an overview file of related work in the domain of ML Model Managemnt

 ### MISTIQUE: A System to Store and Query Model Intermediates for Model Diagnosis
 - MISTIQUE: **M**odel **I**ntermediate **ST**ore and **QU**ery **E**ngine